Search

 The Atlanta courts use the umbrella term “pain and suffering” to encompass an enormous range of general damages that could arise from a car accident, slip and fall, wrongful death, or other incidents.
 These damages may include:

-To recover for pain and suffering, an injured party must prove that these harms exist.
+To recover from pain and suffering, an injured party must prove that these harms exist.

 Proving pain and suffering is a more difficult process than simply gathering medical bills and evaluating property damage.
 There is no real, hard evidence the courts can work with to prove that the experience has had a traumatic impact on the victim.
 Instead, the courts rely on the plaintiff’s testimony and that from expert witnesses.
 It is up to a plaintiff (and his/her attorneys) to prove pain and suffering by expressing mental anguish, explaining persistent or chronic pain, and relying on testimony from psychologists and other experts.